FACTOSolution/Factos_Events/README.md

-# README
+# UFPI Eventos

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a project that aims to manage upgoing events at Universidade Federal do Píaui.

+## How To Setup

-* Ruby version
+* Install Ruby

-* System dependencies
+* Install Rails
+* Run on Terminal
+> Bundle Install

-* Configuration
+* Run the Server

-* Database creation

-* Database initialization
+> Rails s

-* How to run the test suite
+* To run the tests

-* Services (job queues, cache servers, search engines, etc.)
+> Rails -s

+## Dependencies
+* Shrine
+* Autonumeric-rails
-* Deployment instructions
+* Devise

-* ...
+* Omniauth-Facebook